 Light at the end of the Tunnel

-The book cover has been designed very cleverly with impressions of flames and a scroll on which the title is printed with blood splattered on it.The cover reaffirms that the story in the book is one of the many stories of the epic.It is very impressive giving an ethnic feel to the book as well.
+The book cover has been designed very cleverly with impressions of flames and a scroll on which the title is printed with blood splattered on it.The cover reaffirms that the story in the book is one of the many stories of the epic.It is very impressive and gives an ethnic feel to the book as well.
 Also, the blurb gives an interesting and inquisitive glimpse into what the book is all about.

-The story starts with a glimpse into the world of darkness-the underground, the tunnels and the science surrounding it.‘Badri‘ an ex-soldier who becomes a miner subsequently, is the protagonist and is also the narrator of this story.The first few chapters are like a ‘Travelogue of the underworld’, experiencing which, a reader is bound to appreciate and marvel at the knowledge a miner needs to possess inorder to rule this world of darkness.
+The story starts with a glimpse into the world of darkness-the underground, the tunnels and the science surrounding it.‘Badri‘ an ex-soldier who becomes a miner subsequently, is the protagonist and is also the narrator of this story.The first few chapters are like a ‘Travelogue of the underworld’, experiencing which, a reader is bound to appreciate and marvel at the knowledge a miner needs to possess in order to rule this world of darkness.
 In this story, Badri can very well be termed the ‘Don’ of the Underworld (if I may call so!)
-I could not but appreciate the hardships and endurance which the miners and the tunnel workers are going through everyday around the world.The following lines from the book more or less sums up the condition of the soldiers and the miners and how tunnels represent the darker side of a person.
+I could not but appreciate the hardships and endurance which the miners and the tunnel workers are going through every day around the world.The following lines from the book more or less sum up the condition of the soldiers and the miners and how tunnels represent the darker side of a person.

 ‘Tunnels are a world painted with different colours of shadows-purples, greens and blues.
 And then, there was black.You’ll be surprised at how many kinds of black co-exist.No different from men.
 Or the innumerable shades of personality parasites that resided in every man, some known.
 Most Unknown.’

 ‘The nature of my work demanded me to get intimate with the most inanimate-the underground’

 The assessment of each of the Pandavas, Kunti, Kedar, Purochan and others through the eyes of Badri is captivating and interesting.
 Purochan is like Raavan – versatile, kindhearted and generous yet destructive.Like a tunnel which is filled with darkness yet holds hope and light at the end of it, the character of Purochan in spite of being consumed by darkness emits shades of goodness at various stages of the story.
-A reader is bound to sympathise with this character at some point of the book and question the relevance of ‘the double edged sword called Dharm’.
+A reader is bound to sympathise with this character at some point of the book and question the relevance of ‘the double-edged sword called Dharm’.

 Be it the fight of Janaki and her tribe for a ‘voice’ , the apprehensions of ‘Rishabh’ on the fate of spies, the conditions of the mines and plight of miners , the greed for power and fame, the treatment of common people to upkeep the ‘Dharm’ towards the rulers or the segregation of the dwellings at Varanavat based on caste- every character, statement , description of nature and event in the book can be associated with the people and happenings in today’s world.

 ‘Ever since civilisations began to mushroom, inequality had been a handmaiden of money and power the mistress of control’ ‘I realised how over generations we citizens have been systematically brainwashed into believing that we need to protect the King at any cost, even with our own lives’.

 Reading this story I was reminded of the lines from ‘Mahabharata’- Dharmecha arthecha kaamecha mokshecha bharatarshaba Yadhihasthi tadanyatra yannehasti na tadkvachit : Meaning, “What is found here may be found elsewhere.
 What is not found here will not be found elsewhere.”
 And this is exactly what this story from the Mahabharata too does – conveys about everything that is happening around us!

-In conclusion, let me say that this exciting book is a voyage through the conscious and subconscious minds of lesser known souls like soldiers who work behind the scenes tirelessly without any recognition and importance in the name of loyalty n dharm!Do grab a copy and switch on some soothing music to experience and enhance the poetic words of the book!
+In conclusion, let me say that this exciting book is a voyage through the conscious and subconscious minds of lesser known souls like soldiers who work behind the scenes tirelessly without any recognition and importance, in the name of loyalty and dharma!

 I give this book a rating of 4.5 / 5!

 Title: Tunnel of Varanavat

 Author: Gautam Chikermane

 Genre: Fiction/ Mythological Thriller

 Publishers: Rupa Publications

 Total pages: 291

 The above review has been much appreciated by the author.He has written about the same on his FB page.A snapshot of it is being attached below. 🙂